Timelike Holographic Complexity: Abstract

 \section{Abstract}

-Motivated by the pseudo-entropy program, we investigate timelike subregion complexity within the holographic ``Complexity=Volume'' framework, extending the usual spatial constructions to Lorentzian boundary intervals.
-For hyperbolic timelike regions in AdS geometries, we compute the corresponding bulk volumes and demonstrate that, despite the Lorentzian embedding, the resulting subregion complexity remains purely real.
-We further generalize our analysis to AdS black brane geometries, where the extremal surfaces can either be constant-time hypersurfaces or penetrate the horizon.
-In all cases, the computed complexity exhibits the same universal UV divergences as in the spacelike case but shows no imaginary contribution, underscoring its causal and geometric origin.
-This stands in sharp contrast with the complex-valued pseudo-entropy and suggests that holographic complexity preserves a genuinely geometric and real character even under Lorentzian continuation.
+Motivated by the pseudo-entropy program, we study timelike subregion complexity within the holographic Complexity=Volume framework, extending previous spatial constructions to Lorentzian boundary intervals.
+For hyperbolic timelike regions in pure AdS, we compute the enclosed bulk volume and show that, despite the Lorentzian embedding, the resulting complexity is purely real.
+We generalize the analysis to AdS black brane geometries, where extremal surfaces may either remain entirely outside the horizon or penetrate it, placing their timelike branch inside the black brane interior.
+In both configurations, the complexity exhibits the same universal UV divergences as the spacelike case, yet it receives no imaginary contribution—highlighting its causal and geometric origin.
+This reality stands in sharp contrast to the complex-valued pseudo-entropy and indicates that holographic complexity retains a genuinely geometric, real character even under Lorentzian continuation.